Ms. Giordano is a writer and public speaker who is interested in politics and history.

 Actually, this type of nodding is not uncommon.
 I think it shows a strong need for approval.
 Body language experts tell us that it is meant to say, “I’m listening,” “I understand,” “I sympathize,” “I agree.”
 It is a way to bond with other people(2).

 I think Hillary has adopted this habit to compensate for a cold demeanor and to get other people to like her and approve of her.
-During the campaign, Hillary was often called a bitch; I wish she had actually showed some bitchiness.
+During the campaign, Hillary was often called a bitch; I wish she had actually shown some bitchiness.

-Hillary Fought the Good Fight.
+Hillary Fought the Good Fight

 Enough blaming the victim!
 Hillary did not run a perfect campaign and she was not a perfect candidate.
 But no campaign is perfect and no candidate is perfect.
 We should remember that she got three million more votes than Trump and lost the election only because a quirk of the Electoral College turned the loss of 77,000 votes across three states into the loss of the presidency.